 Two-Tone Steel and Gold Watches

 Timepieces constructed from a mix of metals have long split opinions as well as tones.
 A blend of gold and steel is one of those looks that tends to drop in and out of fashion more frequently than those that exclusively use one or the other.
 The first two-tone watches can be traced back to the 1930s, when Rolex patented their Rolesor process.
 These original examples were given a case and outer bracelet links in steel, with the bezel, crown, and center links forged in yellow gold.
-The manufacturer dipped its toes into their new color scheme hesitantly at first on a variety of models, before turning it loose on the Rolex Datejust a few years into its run and creating perhaps the most quintessentially Rolex visual of them all.
+The manufacturer dipped its toes into the new color scheme hesitantly at first and on a variety of models before turning it loose on the Rolex Datejust a few years into its run and creating perhaps the most quintessentially Rolex visual of them all.

-However, the heyday for two-tone watches was really the 80s – a decade of wanton excess and dubious tastes.
+However, the heyday for two-tone watches was really the 1980s – a decade of wanton excess and dubious tastes.
 A favorite among freshly-minted yuppies, as epitomized by American Psycho’s Patrick Bateman and his Rolesor Datejust, two-tone watches suddenly got an unwelcome reputation that has taken a long time to shake.
 But as with all things, the trend is coming full circle, and bi-color watches are starting to receive the attention of a younger audience.
 While it is an aesthetic that is still very much pivotal in Rolex’s lineup today, it has inspired homages from just about every brand across the industry.